Sergio16T/funky-go/README.md

 Find the first value that passes the given predicate.

-Returns a pointer and the index of value in the given array (Nil pointer, index -1 if not found).
+Returns a pointer and the index of value in the given array/slice (Nil pointer, index -1 if not found).
 ```go
 sampleList := []int{1, 2, 3, 4, 5}